-- (i) the accompanying consolidated statement of financial position, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows of the Group and the statement of financial position and statement of changes in equity of the Company together with the notes thereto as set out in pages 38 to 77 are drawn up in accordance with International Financial Reporting Standards so as to give a true and fair view of the state of affairs of the Group and of the Company as at 30 June 2013 and of the results of the business of the Group and changes in equity of the Group and of the Company and cash flows of the Group for the financial year ended on that date; and - (ii) at the date of this statement, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they fall due.
+- the accompanying consolidated and company statements of financial position, consolidated statement of comprehensive income, consolidated and company statements of changes in equity and consolidated statement of cash flows together with notes thereto as set out in pages 35 to 70 are drawn up so as to give a true and fair view of the financial positions of the Group and of the Company as at 30 June 2012 and of the financial performance of the Group, changes in equity of the Group and of the Company and cash flows of the Group for the financial year then ended; and - (ii) at the date of this statement, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they fall due.

-The financial statements for the year ended 30 June 2013 were authorised for issue by the Board of Directors on the date stated hereunder.
+The financial statements for the year ended 30 June 2012 were authorised for issue by the Board of Directors on the date stated hereunder.